mrphs/ooni-web/content/releases/2013/Zambia.md

                           Guy Scott
                           Zambian Vicepresident, Friday 28th June 2013

+The following article is a guest blog post by Mr T. an independent researcher and provider of hosting to various grass roots organizations.

 This article summarizes how we discovered that the grass roots online newspaper Zambianwatchdog.com was being blocked inside Zambia.
 This report provides